SciML/Catalyst.jl/docs/src/model_creation/reactionsystem_content_accessing.md

 Other examples of similar pairs of functions are `get_unknowns` and `unknowns`, and `get_observed` and `observed`.

 !!! note
     Due to the large number of available accessor functions, most `get_` functions are not directly exported by Catalyst.
-Hence, these must be used as `Catalyst.get_reactions`, rather than `get_reactions` directly.
+Hence, these must be used as `Catalyst.get_rxs`, rather than `get_rxs` directly.
 Again, a full list of accessor functions and instructions on how to use them can be found in [Catalyst's API](@ref api).